 Now I can write blog posts in Joplin wherever I am and saving it will automatically generate the blog website!
 There is even an internal testing blog for all my drafts.

 There are some open point that I will address later (maybe).

 The most important thing is spell checking.
 I’m not a native English speaker.
 I probably make a ton of smaller spelling errors (in addition to significantly larger grammar errors).
 Unfortunately joplin has no builtin spell checking solution.
-There is an open issue, but no real resolution.
-I will probably use the feature to open note in an external editor and then use an editor with spell checking.
+There is an open issue, but no real resolution yet.
+I will probably use joplin‘s feature to open notes in an external editor and then use an editor with spell checking.
 This will at least work on my desktop machine.